DongHappyyy/DBTrans/datasets/KTH-TIPS2-b/README.md

 The KTH-TIPS2 databases took this a step further by imaging 4 different samples of 11 materials, each under varying pose, illumination and scale.

-# Splits
- For KTH-TIPS2-b, we use three samples in each category for training and the rest one for testing.
-According to this proportion, KTH-TIPS2-b can be divided into four different splits.

 # Link
 Paper: https://ieeexplore.ieee.org/document/1544908